 Hard avocados will ripen when kept at room temperature for three to six days.
 However, you can accelerate this process by storing them in a paper bag.
 Putting an apple or banana into the bag will make them ripen even more quickly because these fruits emit ethylene, a gas that speeds ripening.
 To test whether your avocados are ripe, give them a gentle squeeze; ripe fruit will yield to pressure without denting.
 Overripe avocados will dent.

 You can store ripe avocados in the refrigerator for up to three days.
-Once an avocado is cut, rub the surface with lemon or lime juice to prevent discoloration, although a little brown discoloration won’t affect its nutritional value or flavor.
+Once an avocado is cut, rub the surface with lemon or lime juice to prevent discoloration, although a little brown discoloration won’t affect its nutritional value or its flavor.
 If you’re making guacamole in advance of a party, place a piece of plastic wrap directly on the surface of the guacamole to keep it from discoloring.

 To pit an avocado, slice it lengthwise from end to end and twist to separate the two halves.
 Using a sharp knife, tap the knife’s tip into the pit and twist gently to remove.
-To remove the flesh, run a paring knife or spoon between the skin and flesh, and remove in one piece or dice the flesh while still inside the skin, then scoop it out with a spoon.
+To remove the flesh, run a paring knife or spoon between the skin and flesh, and remove in one piece or dice the flesh while still inside the skin, then scoop the pieces out with a spoon.